andhikayuana/intercom-test/README.md

 and then you will see the invited customers that printed on the terminal and you can find the output file inside the `tmp/output.txt`

+if you need to see the output sample, you can find in `storage/sample-output.txt`

 ## Running Test

 To run the test, you can execute `make test` command and then you can find the test coverage inside `tmp/coverage/index.html`